ipfs/specs/API_HTTP.md

 #### POST `/api/v1/files[/{path}]`

-Add a file or files to IPFS or [MFS]
+Import a file or directory structure to IPFS or [MFS].

+Requests may include a `content-disposition` header that specifies the full path to the file in the directory structure that is being imported.
+Path components must be URI Encoded (see [#paths](#paths)).

 ##### Query string